v-dem/queasy-config/README.md

 ### Features

+* Easy to use - just like nested arrays or objects.
+Also it's possible to use `foreach()`.
 * Support for default option values.
 * Support for multi-file configurations.
 You can split your config into many files as you wish without changing program code (PHP configs only).
 * Options inheritance.
 If an option is missing at current config level, it will look for this option on upper levels.